-So my dear colleagues, I present to you: “Le Petit Journal Francophone” (PJF), a weekly **01/01/17 edit: now bi-weekly** news summary for French students.
-Specifically targeted for Novice readers, PJF contains high interest stories from the francophone world, written in simple language.
+So my dear colleagues, I present to you: “Le Petit Journal Francophone” (PJF), a weekly **2019: now monthly** news summary for French students.
+Specifically targeted for Novice High readers, PJF contains high interest stories from the francophone world, written in simple language.
 For further exploration of the topic, I also provide links to authentic resources.

 Whether you use this publication in your Free Voluntary Reading program, or integrate it in a lesson plan, a sub plan, or a fast finisher activity, I hope you will find it relevant to your classroom.